Study plan for MAMD-MEDBI Biomedical Sciences, Master's, 2 years, fall 2019

 You need to be physically able to perform practical work in the laboratory in order to be accepted to the programme.

-For all students, admission to the programme requires that you are in upper secondary division or higher.
+For all students, admission to the programme requires a minimum grade of 2nd Class Upper Division or higher.

 Non-native English speakers must document their English language proficiency.